jossifelefteriadis/lw3-dao/README.md

 ### Back-end
 The smart contracts can be found in [/backend/contracts]().

+#### Thirdweb release feature
+We used thirdweb release featur to release and deploy the smart contracts

 ### Chainlink Keeper System
 We use Chainlink Keeper system to **AUTOMATIZE** the execution of proposals.
 Chainlink Keeper system is a Decentralized Oracle Networks, which is held by numerous nodes to bring fairness and transparency.